Canadienne cattle

-Canadienne cattle, also known as Black Canadienne, French Canadienne, and Black Jersey, are the only breed of dairy cattle developed in Canada.
-They originated in the 16th century, when French settlers brought cattle over for foundation stock to settle Canada.
-The Canadienne were the most common breed of domestic cattle in Canada until the late 19th century, when other breeds began to displace them.
-Today, the Hereford and Holstein have become the most common types of cattle in Canada.
-The Canadienne, though still found on farms and ranches across the nation, is now comparatively rare except in certain areas of the province of Quebec.
+The Canadienne, also known as Black Canadienne, French Canadienne or Black Jersey, is a Canadian breed of dairy cattle.
+It is the only cattle breed originating in Canada.
+It derives from cattle brought by French settlers to New France in the seventeenth century, and was the most common breed of domestic cattle in Canada until the late nineteenth century, when other breeds such as the Hereford and Holstein began to displace it.
+It is still found on some farms and ranches, but is comparatively rare except in certain areas of the province of Quebec.
 Efforts by an active breed society and the Quebec government have been made in recent years to preserve the breed from extinction.

 History

 The Canadienne breed can be traced back to cattle in present-day Quebec that came from the Normandy and Brittany regions of France in the 1600s.
 The breeds that came in are unknown; the melting-pot effect took over until the breed took on its own appearance and type.
-It is believed that Canadienne cattle come from the same general ancestry as Guernsey, Jersey and Kerry cattle.
+It is commonly asserted that the Canadienne derives from the same general ancestry as the Guernsey, Jersey and Kerry breeds of the Channel Islands and Ireland; this is not supported by mitochondrial D-loop data, which suggest a closer connection to the Brown Swiss.
 They developed into a hardy, compact dairy breed that could survive the harsh environment of Quebec.
 The cattle also provided draught work and meat, which was important to the colonists.

 In 1850, the Canadian Parliament discovered that the vast majority of cattle in Quebec were Canadienne, so they began to discourage its breeding and soon the breed received competition from other breeds.

-In 1886, a couple of men created a herd book; the French Canadian Cattle Breeder's Association was formed in 1895 to prevent the breed from becoming extinct.
+A breed society, the Société des Éleveurs de Bovins Canadiens was formed in 1895; in 2000 it had 82 members and during the course of the year registered 103 pure-bred and 105 other cattle.
+A herd-book was established in either 1886 or 1896.
 The breed later gained recognition in 1901 for being the most profitable dairy breed in the Pan-American show in Buffalo, New York.

-In the early 1970s, the Ministry of Agriculture became concerned about inbreeding within the Canadienne breed and the lack of improvement in milk production, so they introduced Brown Swiss genetics.
-The use of Brown Swiss genetics was uncontrolled and had to be stopped to preserve the purity of Canadienne cattle.
-In 1999, the Canadienne cow was given official heritage status by the Government of Quebec and its breeding program is supported to preserve the breed.
+In the early 1970s, the Ministry of Agriculture became concerned about in-breeding and the lack of improvement in milk production, so they introduced Brown Swiss blood.
+This was uncontrolled and was stopped to preserve the identity of the Canadienne.
+In 1999, the Canadienne was given official heritage status by the Government of Quebec and its breeding program is supported to preserve the breed.

-Uses

-The main use of Canadienne cattle is for milk production.
-They are efficient milk producers; their milk contains high levels of butterfat and protein, making it an excellent choice for cheese production.
-They have also been raised for meat production; meat produced by these animals tends to be lean.

-Their hardiness and quiet nature made them good animals to use for farmwork.
+The conservation status of the Canadienne was listed by the Food and Agriculture Organization of the United Nations in 2007 as "endangered–maintained".
+In 2025 it was listed in DAD-IS as "at risk/endangered".